BartoszKaszewczuk/trafiboard/README.md

 1. TrafiBoard does not tunnel the traffic.
 Destinations should already be accessible to the client.
 2. Only unprotected API access to Traefik is currently supported.
 We recommend setting up communication over a private network.
 3. Currently only services defining `favicon.ico` at the root will display a favicon beside service name.
+4. Traefik supports complex routing rules but TrafiBoard currently has only naive support for them and as a result some routes discovered may appear broken.

 ---